c4-calderon/c4-calderon.github.io/_posts/2025-07-03-Seismic-Events-at-Mount-Vesuvius.md

 Only the `review_level` field contains more than one unique value.

 Interestingly, only 2 entries are labeled as _revised_ , while all others fall under the _preliminary_ category.
 The three categorical fields don't add too much information to the dataset.
-We already know that seismic events were recorded around Mount Vesuvius
+We already know that seismic events were recorded around Mount Vesuvius, and on latitude and longitude locations practically identical.

 ```python